For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 2. Store cards are like credit cards with added pressure

-Most store cards in the UK offer similar benefits as credit cards.
-For example, they allow you to borrow and spend money and spread the costs over a longer period.
-The only difference is that while you can use a credit card to shop wherever you want, a store card restricts your spending to that store alone.
+Most store cards in the UK offer similar benefits to credit cards.
+For example, they let you borrow and spend money and spread the costs over a longer period.
+The key difference is that, while you can use a credit card to shop wherever you want, a store card restricts your spending to that store alone.

-This is why stores that offer them push them so hard on their customers.
-If you have a store card, you're likely to feel obliged to shop with them over other stores.
+This is why stores that offer them tend to promote them quite heavily to customers.
+If you have a store card, you might feel obliged to shop with them over other stores.

-Another pull is that you can literally walk into the shop and walk out with a card.
-Technically, stores do run credit checks after you've made your first purchase, but we're yet to hear of anyone being turned down for one.
+Another pull is that the application process can be very quick.
+Technically, stores do run credit checks, but it's unusual to hear of anyone being turned down for one.
 We know people who have been accepted despite having a very low credit score.

 In short, these cards are extremely easy to get your hands on, making them quite dangerous.

-Store cards have higher interest rates than most credit cards.
+Store cards often have higher interest rates than credit cards.
 As such, they can get you in serious hot water if you can't keep up with repayments.
-This just adds to the overall craziness of sales assistants being given the responsibility of handing them out.
+This just adds to how shocking it is that sales assistants can give them out.

 Through no fault of their own, many sales assistants won't be adequately trained to sell financial products.
-This means that they may not always realise the danger they could be putting you in by pushing the card (although they are just doing their job, of course!).
+This means they may not always realise the danger they could be putting you in by pushing the card.

-What's worse is that staff are often given targets to meet with some sort of incentive at the end of it to work towards.
+What's worse is that staff are sometimes given targets to meet with some incentive to work towards.
 For example, if they sign up 10 new customers to a store card, they could win an extra day's paid holiday.

-This is why they're pushing so hard to get you to sign up – not because they genuinely think it's a good deal (no matter how convincing they may seem).
+This could explain why they're encouraging you to sign up – not because they genuinely think it's a good deal (no matter how convincing they may seem).

 woman with card and phone